 Along with vocalist Wendy Irvine and drummer Dave Patel, he formed the folk-pop band Sixteen Different Minds and in 2011 they released their debut album, Dancing Castles.
 Augmenting the core band of Wendy, Dave and Jamie, Dancing Castles included strong performances from bassist Steve Zsirai and vocalists Marsha and Melissa Irvine.

-Necessity (released November 2012) was his seventh album.
+Necessity (released November 2012) was his fifth full length album.
 On Necessity, he returned with his signature guitar work, but with a subtle twist — on this record, he focused on the electric guitar.
 The twelve all instrumental tracks on Necessity featured in addition to Jamie, Sonya Mitlewski (keyboards), Henrik Bridger (bass) and Dave Patel (drums).
 In 2013, he produced his first ever Christmas piece — an instrumental/vocal arrangement of “The First Noël”.
-The stellar vocals were done by Wendy Irvine with guitars by Jamie and keyboards and all orchestral parts played by Sonya Mitlewski.
+The incredible vocals were done by Wendy Irvine with guitars by Jamie and keyboards and all orchestral parts played by Sonya Mitlewski.
 He is currently working some additional Christmas music for a future album.

 To date, Jamie’s music has been played on over 700 radio stations worldwide.